 Benchmark applications are due the fourth week of each fall and spring semester.
+Students will complete the requirements and apply while taking Introduction to Education.

+Teacher Education Candidates who wish to transfer credit for Introduction to Education must have completed a minimum of 12 fieldwork/observations hours in K-12 school(s), written reflections on those hours and written a philosophy of education.
+To get the credits transferred, the student must complete the Intro to Education Transfer Request form and attach the log of hours, reflections, and the essay.
+Students thus approved to transfer in credit for Introduction to Education should also apply for benchmark 1 their first semester at Concordia University Texas.

-Students will apply the semester after completing Introduction to Education.
-(This will be Spring semester for most traditional first year teacher candidates.)
-Transfer teacher candidates who are transferring credits for Introduction to Education should apply their first semester at Concordia University Texas.
-For Introduction to Education credits to transfer, students must have completed fieldwork/observations hours in K-12 school(s) and submit a log of hours and reflections on their observations.
-Teacher candidates must have a cumulative GPA of 2.75 to be admitted to the College of Education.
+All teacher candidates must have a cumulative GPA of 2.75 to be admitted to the College of Education.

-- 1. Log into the Certification Preparation course in Blackboard and enroll in your correct certification group through the Join Your Program link.
-All information for Benchmark 1 will be under the Benchmark 1 link. - 2.
+- 1. Log into the Certification Preparation course in Blackboard to access the items.
+All information for Benchmark 1 will be found under the Benchmark 1 link. - 2.
 Read through the Teacher Education Handbook including the Code of Ethics - 3.
-Complete Admission to the College of Education application using the link found in the Certification Preparation course. - 4.
-Write a 500-word essay, which meets or exceeds standards on the rubric provided in the Certification Preparation course, to the following writing prompt: My Philosophy of Education. - 5.
-Submit your Benchmark 1 Score report showing 50% or better on the diagnostic exam or less than 50% on your diagnostic exam plus completion of 50% of designated tutorials for the content in your certification area. - All diagnostic and practice exams must be completed in a monitored/proctored setting.
-Check the Teacher Education calendar for exam dates or contact your advisor for more information. - 6.
-Make sure DegreeWorks (in MyInfo) has your correct major/specialization.
-If it does not, contact your Student Central Academic Planner.
+Write and upload a 500-word essay, which meets or exceeds standards on the rubric provided in the Certification Preparation course, to the following writing prompt: My Philosophy of Education. - 4.
+Complete the diagnostic assessment for your content area and submit the score report.
+For 240 tutoring, this will be called Plan to Pass.

+All diagnostic and practice exams must be completed in a monitored/proctored setting.
+Check the Teacher Education calendar for exam dates or contact your advisor for more information.